|Maison En Pierre||Self Catering||Saturday||3||6||3|

 The sitting room features a huge open fire and seating in leather armchairs and settee for 6 persons .

-For musicians there is a beautiful grand piano taking pride of place in the sitting room together with an acoustic guitar and accordion.
+For musicians there is a beautiful vintage piano taking pride of place in the sitting room together with an acoustic guitar and accordion.

 La Maison en Pierre holds a narrative of charm with a nod to the owners sense of humour - you will find antique furnishings, mostly sourced in France and various quirky vintage objects trove dotted about in unexpected corners.